This guide provides a basic overview of trade marks and covers the basics of selecting a trade mark and registering it in the United Kingdom.

 Where the UKIPO does not raise any objections, the application proceeds without us having to take any further action and at no further cost.

 However, where objections are raised, the UKIPO will issue an examination report setting out the reasons for the objections, and it will be necessary to overcome these objections before the application can proceed.
-Dealing with objections typically costs in the region of £200 to £400 + VAT for relatively simple objections, and £400 to £800 + VAT for more substantial objections and may delay the application process by several months.
-In particular, responding to an objection that the trade mark is descriptive can incur significant cost and may still result in the application being refused either entirely or in part.
+Responding to an objection that the trade mark is descriptive can incur significant cost and may still result in the application being refused either entirely or in part.
 Accordingly, we recommend selecting a trade mark that is not descriptive of any of the goods or services for which you wish to protect it, as discussed in Subsection 2.1 above, in order to reduce the risk of such an objection being raised.

 Search of the application